Leona Woods: Post-war career

 Now known as Leona Marshall Libby, she became interested in ecological and environmental issues, and she devised a method of using the isotope ratios of oxygen-18 to oxygen-16, carbon-13 to carbon-12, and deuterium to hydrogen in tree rings to study changes in temperature and rainfall patterns hundreds of years before records were kept, opening the door to the study of climate change.

 Like Willard Libby, she was a strong advocate of food irradiation as a means of killing off harmful bacteria, and advocated that legal and regulatory restrictions on its use be relaxed.
 She proposed that, instead of it being sprayed with malathion, fruit affected by the Mediterranean fruit fly could be treated with gamma rays.

 She was a prolific author, publishing over 200 scientific papers.
 While at RAND she wrote a paper on Creation of an Atmosphere for the Moon (1969).
 Her works include the autobiographical The Uranium People (1979), a history of early atomic research.
 After Libby died in 1980, she edited his papers with Rainer Berger, and published The Life Work of Nobel Laureate Willard Libby (1982).
 Her last paper, on quasi-stellar objects, appeared in 1984.

 She died at St. John's Medical Center in Santa Monica, California, on November 10, 1986, from an anesthesia-induced stroke.
 She was survived by her sons Peter and John, and four grandchildren.
-She also had two stepdaughters, Janet Eva Libby and Susan Charlotte Libby from her second marriage.
+She also had two stepdaughters, Janet Eva and Susan Charlotte, from her second marriage.